-Crystal Meth Anonymous is a fellowship of men and women who share their experience, strength and hope with each other, so they may solve their common problem and help others to recover from addiction to crystal meth.
+Crystal Meth Anonymous is a fellowship of people who share their experience, strength and hope with each other, so they may solve their common problem and help others to recover from addiction to crystal meth.
 The only requirement for membership is a desire to stop using.
 There are no dues or fees for CMA membership; we are self-supporting through our own contributions.
 CMA is not allied with any sect, denomination, politics, organization or institution; does not wish to engage in any controversy; and neither endorses nor opposes any causes.
-Our primary purpose is to lead a sober life and to carry the message of recovery to the crystal meth addict who still suffers.
+Our primary purpose is to lead a sober life and to carry the message of recovery to the crystal meth addict who still suffers.*

 Thank you for your interest in Crystal Meth Anonymous.
-Crystal Meth Anonymous is a fellowship of men and women for whom all drugs, specifically crystal meth, have become a problem.
+Crystal Meth Anonymous is a fellowship of people for whom all drugs, specifically crystal meth, have become a problem.
 The only requirement for membership is a desire to stop using.
 There are no dues or membership lists.
 The fellowship that is Crystal Meth Anonymous is a new way of life without Crystal Meth.
 Crystal Meth Anonymous advocates a twelve step recovery program for spiritual development, no matter what our religious belief or background.
 The first step in our recovery is admission by the addict that he or she is powerless over crystal meth, and that life has become unmanageable.

 The experience of CMA members is that Crystal Meth Addiction is a progressive illness that cannot be cured, but which, like some other illnesses, can be arrested, by not using, one day at a time.
 CMA members are happy to offer help by sharing their experience, strength and hope in how they stay clean & sober.
 One of the ways members stay clean & sober is by helping other Crystal Meth Addicts to achieve sobriety.